Walgreens The Thread

 Medication-related hair loss

 Side effects of some medications may include hair loss.
 Chemotherapy or radiation treatment may result in total or near total hair loss within just a few weeks.
 Once treatment is complete, the hair typically begins to grow back within a few months.
-Your dermatologist can recommend medications that can help speed up regrowth.
-Talk to your healthcare provider before discontinuing any type of medication.
+Cooling cap therapy before and after treatment may help reduce hair loss from chemotherapy in some people.
+Your dermatologist can also recommend medications that can help speed up regrowth.
+Talk to your healthcare provider before starting or discontinuing any type of medication.

 Hormone-related hair loss

 Various types of hormone imbalances can result in hair loss or thinning.
-Once the hormonal issue is resolved, the hair will generally grow back on its own.
+Once the hormonal issue is resolved, the hair may grow back on its own.
 However, treatment can help spur or speed up regrowth.
 Common conditions that can cause hormone-related hair loss include:

 • Polycystic ovary syndrome, or PCOS